Lynasty/realestate/README.md

 ## Preview

-Preview the example live on incoming
+Preview the example live on https://whalestate.vercel.app/